ThomasBonnelye/invader-comparator-front/README.md

 # Invader Comparator Frontend

-Frontend application for comparing Space Invader collections between players, built with React, TypeScript, and Material-UI.
+Frontend application for comparing Space Invader collections between players, built with React, TypeScript, Material-UI, and React Router.

 ## Tech Stack

 - React 19 with TypeScript
+- React Router for client-side routing
 - Vite for fast development and building
 - Material-UI (MUI) for the UI components
 - Emotion for styling